energy-storage-analysis/LDES-Survey/cap_cost/datasets/pub/kale_2018/README.md

 [Kale, V., et al. 2018.
 A comparative study between optimal metal and composite rotors for flywheel energy storage systems.
 Energy Reports 4, 576–585.](https://doi.org/10/gm8c9v)

-This publication contains the materials strength-to-weight ratio of metal and composite materials.
+This publication contains allowed stresses ($\sigma_A$) and mass densities ($\rho_m$) of isotropic and composite materials.
+These data are used to calculate the specific strength of these materials, $\sigma_A/\rho_m$.

 This data is the primary source of the materials define the Virial-limited storage media (pressure tanks, SMES, and Flywheels).
 These different storage media are created during data processing as near-duplicates except for different $Q_{max}$ which depends on the geometry of the system.
 The $Q_{max}$ for the different types are determined from [Nomura, et al. “Structural Limitations of Energy Storage Systems Based on the Virial Theorem.”
 IEEE Transactions on Applied Superconductivity, Vol. 27, No. 4, 2017](https://doi.org/10/gjg4k7).

+For isotropic materials (Table A1) $\sigma_A$ is taken as the yield strength.
+For composite materials (Table A2) the highest ultimate hoop stress is used, which is given by the variable $\sigma^{ult}_T$ in the paper.

 ## Development:

-TODO: the tensile strenght of two axes of composite materials is just averaged, see comment in processing script.

 ## Determining meaning of acronyms
 ### CRFP: carbon fiber reinforced plastic